Esri/arcgis-maps-sdk-java-samples/scene/surface-placement/README.md

 The scene launches with a view of northern Snowdonia National Park.
 Three points are shown hovering with positions defined by each of the different surface placement modes.

-## Additional information

-This sample uses an elevation service to add elevation/terrain to the scene.
-Graphics are positioned relative to that surface for the `DRAPED_BILLBOARDED`, `DRAPED_FLAT`, and `RELATIVE` surface placement modes.

 ## Tags

 3D, absolute, altitude, draped, elevation, floating, relative, scene, sea level, surface placement